 When I sold my business in March 1997, I was persuaded by my aromatherapist and pal, Jane, that we should go to Skyros.
 So off we toddled in July.
 Have you ever been?
 Blimey what a schlep!
-You fly to Rome and stay overnight in a pretty basic hotel, then there’s an endless coach trip across Greece and finally a ferry.
+You fly to Athens and stay overnight in a pretty basic hotel, then there’s an endless coach trip across the Greek mainland and finally a ferry to the island.
 It’s this grisly travel which makes the Greek islands so special when you get there because most people haven’t got the time or the true grit to undertake such a journey, especially when tired and in need of a holiday.
 I don’t think I would any more.
-However, Skyros is well worth it.
+However, Skyros was well worth it way back then.

 It’s quite a testing personal development holiday in many ways; I’ll leave you to discover that for yourself.
 About 60 mainly single people sleeping in huts up the hillside.
 Fortunately Jane and I could share.
 Mostly people were sharing with folks they’d never met.
 And a torch-lit walk to the showers/loos, a bit like camping.
 Goat bells and cockerel crows to keep you awake all night or up early and just as well, as you’ll be off to dawn Tai Chi.
 It all took a while to settle in to routine.
 And Skyros likes a routine and a democratic process.
 You all muck in with meal preparation, running the fortnight if you want to participate in Demos, but the lovely thing we started on the first night was Listening.